bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wilton.md

 6. Mentored several prominent students who later went on to make their own contributions to the mathematical landscape.
 7. Was elected a Fellow of the Royal Society of London for his outstanding work in mathematics.

-Born 2 May1884, Belfast (Port Fairy), Victoria, Australia.
+Born 2 May 1884, Belfast (Port Fairy), Victoria, Australia.
 Died 12 April 1944, Adelaide, Australia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Wilton/)